IstoraMandiri/meteor-backup-restore/readme.md

 ## Security

 You shouldn't use this pacakge for anything other than prototyping without securing the methods on the server side.

 To do so, you could use the [hitchcott:method-hooks](https://github.com/hitchcott/meteor-method-hooks) package.

 For example:

 ```coffeescript
 Meteor.beforeMethods ['uploadBackup', 'downloadBackup'], ->
   Meteor.users.findOne(@userId)?.admin
 ```

-The above will mean that only users with the `admin` field attached to their user can perform backups and restores.
-You'll nead to tweak this to suit your application.
+The above will ensure that only users with the `admin` field attached to their user (server side mongo) object can perform backups and restores.

-## Todo
+## Todos (PRs welcome)

-* Direct upload of tar instead of client-side reading.
-I believe this will be required larger backup files.
+* Direct upload of tar via HTTP instead of using `FileReader` on client (I believe this will be required larger backup files).
+* Deeper collectionfs integration
-* *Maybe* collectionfs integration (both for serving backup/restore files and backing up local filesystem files)
+	* serving backup/restore files
+	* backing up local filesystem files
 * Better docs
 * Tests